 Spring 2021 proof of enrollment

-Proof of advanced registration for spring 2021 will be available online through the National Student Clearinghouse in early February.
+Proof of enrollment for spring 2021 is available online through the National Student Clearinghouse.
 Students can access this through their BU Brain account.
 Click Student tab, then Student Services Tools.

 Graduating Seniors — Application for Degree

 Currently enrolled undergraduates intending to graduate in spring 2021 must complete the online Application for Degree available on BU Brain in order to receive their degree.
 To be included in the undergraduate Commencement Program, the Application for Degree must have been completed by March 25.
 Students completing coursework at another school in spring 2021 must email firstname.lastname@example.org to complete the Application for Degree.

-After the spring 2021 add/drop period ends, students seeking to withdraw completely from the University must submit the University Withdrawal form to Financial Aid and Student Records.
-The Semester Withdrawal Form is required for a student who wishes to drop ALL courses and who wants his/her academic record to indicate in good standing.
+Students seeking to withdraw completely from the University must complete the University Withdrawal form.
+The Semester Withdrawal Form is required for a student who wishes to drop all courses and who wants his/her academic record to indicate in good standing.
 The deadline to withdraw from the spring semester is 4:30 p.m. on the last day of classes, Tuesday, May 18.

-Spring 2021 candidates for their degree should review their DegreeWorks audit to ensure their fall 2020 courses are meeting degree requirements.
+Spring 2021 candidates for their degree should review their DegreeWorks audit to ensure their spring 2021 courses are meeting degree requirements.
 Students should contact their academic advising office with any DegreeWorks-related questions.

 Be sure to clear all holds that may prevent registration.
 Holds can be viewed online through BU BRAIN.